New definitions of Alexandrov space and applications: Introduction

 \section{Introduction}

-Alexandrov spaces with lower curvature bound have been developed systematically by Burago-Gromov-Perel'man in \cite{BGP}.
+Alexandrov spaces with lower curvature bound have been developed systematically by Burago-Gromov-Perel$'$man in \cite{BGP}.
 Afterwards, Alexandrov geometry has been studied intensively by many geometrists.
-To define an intrinsic metric space to be an Alexandrov space with lower curvature bound, several equivalent conditions are given in \cite{BGP}.
+With respect to $\mathbb S^2_k$, the complete and simply connected $2$-dimensional space form with constant curvature $k$, we can define an intrinsic metric space to be an Alexandrov space with curvature $\geqslant k$.
+There are several equivalent conditions in \cite{BGP} to define such a kind of spaces.
+We first recall the one for general intrinsic metric spaces.

-As in \cite{BGP}, for convenience of formulations, we always assume that an intrinsic metric space $X$ satisfies that around any $x\in X$ there is a neighborhood $U_x$ such that any two distinct points in $U_x$ can be joined by a minimal geodesic (i.e. shortest path).
-We will denote respectively by $[xy]$ and $|xy|$ a minimal geodesic and the distance between $x$ and $y$ in $X$.
-Moreover, we denote by $\mathbb S^2_k$ the complete and simply connected $2$-dimensional space form with constant curvature $k$.